Cursor vs Claude Code

 Which is more popular, Cursor or Claude Code?

 Popularity varies by community and use case.
-Cursor tends to be favored in contexts that prioritize Developers who want AI deeply integrated into their coding workflow, while Claude Code has strong adoption among teams focused on Developers comfortable with terminal who want maximum AI agency.
+Cursor tends to be favored in contexts that prioritize engineers who want maximum AI capability and don't mind a different IDE, while Claude Code has strong adoption among teams focused on engineers comfortable in the terminal who work on complex multi-file changes.
 Rather than following popularity alone, choose the tool that best fits your specific requirements.
-Both are actively maintained and have robust communities, so you will find ample documentation, tutorials, and support regardless of which you choose.
+Both are actively maintained and have active communities, so you will find ample documentation, tutorials, and support regardless of which you choose.

 Explore More AI Tools